 Moving Holidays in the Netherlands

-The Queen and the Princes also have their own holiday.
+The queen and the princes also have their own holiday.
 Neither of them is legally established and therefore no days off from work.
-On Prince's Day, the third Tuesday in September, the entire royal family with their golden carriage and richly decorated entourage drives to the Knights' Hall in The Hague.
-There the King reads out the speech from the throne, which is politically significant in that it contains the guidelines for the coming year.
+On Prince's Day, the third Tuesday in September, the entire royal family drives to the Knights' Hall in The Hague with their golden carriage and richly decorated entourage.
+There, the King reads out the speech from the throne, which is politically significant in that it contains the guidelines for the coming year.

-Often unknown in other countries, there are several customs that make the Netherlands special.
-For example, the new year begins on 1 January, but with a jump in the deep end.
-New Year dives are very popular here.
+Typically DutchLess known in other countries, there are several customs that make the Netherlands special.
+For example, the new year begins on January 1, but with a jump in the deep end.
+New Year’s dives are very popular here.